 Why Do Lawyers Struggle with Organization?

 Lawyers are often depicted as busy legal professionals, always on the go and balancing conflicting tasks.
-Even with the rise of law firm software and more remote work, some lawyers still find themselves struggling to get organized and improve productivity.
+Even with the rise of legal case management software and more remote work, some lawyers still find themselves struggling to get organized and improve productivity.

 The legal profession is a competitive, demanding environment that involves a lot of time investment, especially early on.
 Law school may not focus on skills like time management and organization, so new lawyers learn from their mentors — often adopting traditional habits that may deplete productivity.